Elinor-ai/wizard_chat_bot/docs/llm-usage-tracking.md

 `UserSchema.usage` now tracks:

 - `totalTokensUsed`
-- `remainingTokens`
 - `remainingCredits`

-`remainingTokens`/`remainingCredits` can go negative—we are not enforcing pre-flight checks yet.
+`remainingCredits` can go negative—we are not enforcing pre-flight checks yet.
 Every time we log a ledger entry, `services/api-gateway/src/services/llm-usage-ledger.js` also increments the user counters (and refreshes `lastActiveAt`).

 ## Pricing Rate Card